 However, due to drug abuse, alcoholism, criminal activity or abuse, some mothers and fathers simply are not a healthy influence on their children.
 When an unfit parent endangers the physical or emotional well-being of a child in a significant manner, Washington law does permit a court to issue a court order that places custody of the children with a grandparent, sibling or third party.

 It is not necessary that the third party be a relative.
 The interested third party may be a concerned friend of the family or any other adult who has a significant relationship with the child.
 The party seeking non-parental custody, however, must convince the court that custody of the child with their custodial parent is a danger to the child and placement with the party seeking custody is in the best interest of the child.

-At the law office of Tim Edwards & Associates, we offer experienced and dedicated legal service for people involved in a custody or visitation dispute.
+At the law office of Tim Edwards & Associates, P.S., we offer experienced and dedicated legal service for people involved in a custody or visitation dispute.
 Our firm practices exclusively in divorce and other family law matters, including child custody motions involving a request for non-parental custody.
 If you are seeking non-parental custody of a child or if you are a parent opposing a petition for nonparental custody, we can help.
-Attorney Tim Edwards has over 30 years of experience with family law cases and is passionate about the health and welfare of children.
+Attorney Tim Edwards has 40 years of experience with family law cases and is passionate about the health and welfare of children.